DevHankering/asp.net_core_web_api_reference_project/README.md

               - A Reader role might allow users to only view content.
               - A Writer role might allow users to view and edit content.
      ## Key Components of the `IdentityRole` Class
+   - The `IdentityRole` class, which is part of the `Microsoft.AspNetCore.Identity` namespace, typically contains the following properties:
+      1. `Id`:
+         - Type: `string`
+         - Represents a unique identifier for the role.
+         - This is often a GUID (Globally Unique Identifier) or a string, depending on how the Identity system is configured.
+      2. `Name`:
+         - Type: `string`
+         - Represents the name of the role (e.g., "Admin", "Reader", "Writer").
+         - This is typically a user-friendly string that can be displayed to users or administrators.
+      3. `NormalizedName`:
+         - Type: `string`
+         - Represents the normalized version of the role name (usually uppercase), used for case-insensitive role comparisons.
+         - It helps to optimize searches and role lookups to ensure consistent comparisons across case variations.
+For example, "admin" and "ADMIN" would be treated as the same role because of the normalized name.
+      4. `ConcurrencyStamp`:
+         - Type: `string`
+         - A unique stamp used for concurrency control, ensuring that the role hasn’t been modified by another process when you're making changes to it.
+This is used for optimistic concurrency checking, which helps prevent overwriting changes when multiple users or processes are working with the same role.